-Enock trained in Agricultural Economics and Business Strategy, with 25-years’ experience in agriculture.
+Enock trained in Agricultural Economics and Business Strategy, with 30-years’ experience in agriculture.
 His career spans from farmer organizations, private sector seed industry, agribusiness, food processing, and now philanthropy.
-Enock Chikava is a board member of the African Seed Trade Association (AFSTA) and previously served as its president from 2010 to 2012.
+Enock Chikava is a board member of the African Enterprise Challenge Fund (AECF) and former president of the African Seed Trade Association (AFSTA).

 More about the foundation